Beat the Heat

 RIDERS

 If you begin to get dizzy and/or nauseated during practice or the race you pull into the mechanics area to get cooled prior to continuing to race.
-If an athlete while on track feels to be in extreame heat distress, they can proceed to the nearest emergency caution flagger location.
-Each flagger station has a limited supply of non-potoble water that can be used to immediately provide some heat relief, to assit the athlete until the emergency medical professionals can get to that location.
+If an athlete while on track feels to be in extreme heat distress, they can proceed to the nearest emergency caution flagger location.
+Each flagger station has a limited supply of non-potable water that can be used to immediately provide some heat relief, to assist the athlete until the emergency medical professionals can get to that location.